• Skip to primary navigation

 Is fudge keto?
 How many carbs does it have?

-1 piece of chocolate fudge made with chocolate chips typically has anywhere from 20 to 35 net carbs per piece, making it not keto-friendly.
-However, this recipe is made with sugar-free chocolate chips and a sugar-free sweetener having 1 net carb per square!
-But don't worry, there's no weird aftertaste and no one will be the wiser!
+One piece of chocolate fudge made with chocolate chips typically has anywhere from 20 to 35 net carbs per piece, making it not keto-friendly.
+However, this recipe has sugar-free chocolate chips and a sugar-free sweetener, having one net carb per square!
+But don't worry, there's no weird aftertaste, and no one will be the wiser!

 Are chocolate chips keto?